 (1) Strings must never be in a sequence as these leads to the formation of grammar errors.

 (2) Avoid the use of idioms that can be very difficult to translate.

 (3) Necessary punctuation should be included with strings definition.
 This may need identical strings with and without punctuation.

 Avoid using the same phrase or word in different situations because that frequently leads to unintentional meanings.
 For example, there are dozens of anonyms and synonyms in English alone, which are words that have contradictory meanings in different circumstances such as sanction, trim or screen, overlook.

 Text fields designed for the average length of English words are sometimes too short for many languages such as German.
 This can be a problem for other widgets or for visible labels on buttons as well.
 If the interface is designed to re-order/ re-size controls to put up screen size or labels, the whole layout may be transformed into something rather awkward looking.
-Modern interfaces usually provide context sensitive help on controls via a hover action.
-If you do not localize both the Help and GUI system all together, these may deviate considerably.
+Modern interfaces usually provide context-sensitive help on controls via a hover action.
+If you do not localize both the Help and GUI system altogether, these may deviate considerably.

 Test it again: Once localization has been carefully applied, you need to retest the software in the same manner as the original language version to ensure no mistakes have occurred that would affect the user’s experience negatively.

 Many organizations miscalculate the amount of development, testing and planning required for quality localization.
 The cost and effort must be carefully weighed and scoped against the advantages of marketing to a new region.
 Once the investment has been made and experience is gained, however, the effort is usually less for localization to other regions and countries.